DHTMLX/docs-spreadsheet/docs/working_with_ssheet.md

 ### Unmerge cells

-You may also unmerge the cells via the [mergeCells()](api/spreadsheet_mergecells_method.md) method.
+You may also split the merged cells via the [mergeCells()](api/spreadsheet_mergecells_method.md) method.
 In addition to the range of cells, pass `true` as a value of the second parameter which will define that the specified cells must be unmerged:

 ~~~js
 //unmerge cells B2, C2, and D2